hsynercn/pluralsight-js-path/1_javascript_getting_started.md

 let product = 'Hiking Boots';
 let discounted = true;
 ```
-We declare a variable with let keyword.

-We can use single quotes or double quotes for strings.
+We declare a variable with let keyword and can use single quotes or double quotes for strings.
 ```js
 let welcome = 'welcome';
 let hello = "hello";